cmiltiadis/kaymakkin/Vault/Apparatus/Obsidian.md

 # Useful tips

 - Without highlighting any text, copy and cut, operates on a whole line of text.
-- Copying and pasting a text from a browser, for example, will carry over links and headings.
+- Copying and pasting a text from a browser, for example, will carry over formatting including links.
+	- To paste in plain text do Cmd/Ctrl+Shift+V
 - The font, font-size, dark/light appearance of the Obsidian editor can be changed in the settings.
 - All Obsidian commands are accessible via Ctrl/Cmd+P, and can be assigned to custom keyboard shortcuts.
 - Obsidian vaults can be backed up, synchronized, and versioned using [[Git]].